AriFordsham/GHCWiki/intermediate-types.md

 - Coercions have been added - The syntax of types now includes coercions which are evidence for type equalities.
 There are distinguished coercion variables and a new variant of `TyCon`, with constructor `CoercionTyCon`.
 There is also a new `Expr` variant, with constructor `Cast`, which performs a cast given an expression and evidence of the safety of the cast.

-- Kinds are now Types - The type Kind is just a synonym for Type.
+- Kinds are now Types - The type `Kind` is just a synonym for `Type`.
 There are special PrimitiveTyCons that represent kinds.

 - Newtypes are implemented with coercions - The previous ad-hoc mechanism has been replaced with one that uses coercions.